Directed by: Rakeysh Omprakash Mehra || Produced by: Rakeysh Omprakash Mehra, Ronnie Screwvala, Aamir Khan

 The film’s endless reverence for its revolutionary heroes and unquestioned acceptance of their actions grow tiresome.
 Hardly anyone pauses to question the extreme measures taken by the group in the film’s last half hour.
 Nothing here is in shades of grey, but rather in stark contrasts of black and white, and this lack of depth makes the actions taken by Khan and Co. less interesting than they could be.

 I have no problem with RDB channeling strong patriotic-activist morals in its story, but I do have a beef with the one-dimensional and heavy-handed techniques it uses to display that patriotism.
 Part of what made a film like Lagaan (2001) much more watchable was how that movie never took itself too seriously.
 It was a big, loud, fun sports-movie that portrayed its British antagonists as interesting characters.
 There were some hokey, “go India!” fist-pumping and chest-bumping, yes, but none of it was ever too serious or over-the-top.
 RDB, on the other hand, drowns in its portentous self-seriousness, coming across like a close-minded nationalist rather than a heartfelt, patriotic activist.
+I have a hard time believing most Indians could swallow this preachy, self-serious nonsense with a straight face, let alone those beyond South Asia.

 In the end, I wish Rang De Basanti had handled its patriotic themes with more care and precision than what is shown in the final product.
 It’s not quite the pathetic, lazy attempt that Act of Valor (2012) was, but it’s close.
 I know Mehra had a deep theme he was trying to convey, but he didn’t strike the right thematic or tonal balance by a long shot.
 Movies like Rang De Basanti and documentaries like An Inconvenient Truth (2006) get off on overblown hype due to their supposed “complex” sociopolitical analysis and “daring” style, but when all is said and done, they’re just projects that take themselves way too seriously.
 I wanted to like Rang De Basanti, but I just couldn’t.